Demographic Trends in the 50-and-Older Work Force

 Appendix: The Gender Difference

 The comparative growth in the 50+ cohorts by gender is rather amazing.
-The LFPR for Women Age 75 and Over has risen 79% since the turn of the century.
-The rate Men Age 75 and Over is up about half the Women's rate at 37%.
+The LFPR for Women Age 75 and Over has risen about 77% since the turn of the century.
+The rate for Men Age 75 and Over is up about half the Women's rate at 37%.
+To facilitate a visual comparison, the vertical axes on the two charts below are identically scaled.